Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Empirical Application to Coauthorship Citation Networks

 \section{Empirical Application to Coauthorship Citation Networks}

 We applied our RHEM extension to the DBLP-Citation-network V14 dataset, restricted to journal articles, derived from the Aminer Citation Network \citep{tang2008arnetminer}.
 In this context, a relational hyperevent is defined as the formal \textit{publication of a scientific work} , marking the moment when a group of authors presents their research alongside a set of citations listed in the reference section.
 Our analysis is specifically focused on journal publications, constructing an event list that includes only these types of works.
 Furthermore, among the cited works, we also restrict our selection to journal publications to maintain consistency within the dataset.
-The resulting event sequence comprises \(n=1,416,353\) publication events spanning from 1939 to 2023.

-Here, $j_m$ represents the journal article published at time $t_m$ by a group of authors in \( I_m \subseteq V^I_{t_m} \) citing journal articles in \( J_m \subseteq V^J_{t_m} \).
-This dataset was previously analyzed using a standard linear RHEM approach \citep{lerner2024relational}.
-We selected it as an empirical test case to demonstrate the advantages of our proposed model over the current state-of-the-art methodology as represented by the cited study.
-Code to preprocess and filter the data is publicly available.\footnote{\url{https://github.com/juergenlerner/eventnet/tree/master/data/scientific_networks/aminer_2023}} The counting process \(N(t, I, J)\) tracks the cumulative number of papers authored by group \(I\) that cite works in set \(J\) up to time \(t\).
-This approach examines how endogenous relational mechanisms --- particularly prior scientific collaborations or citation patterns among authors --- influence the publication rate of journal articles.
+Code to pre-process and filter the data is publicly available.\footnote{\url{https://github.com/juergenlerner/eventnet/tree/master/data/scientific_networks/aminer_2023}}